millerms/CranburyChiropractic/_pages/services/laser-therapy.md

 > We’ll tell you if cold laser isn’t the right match or if another service is a better first step.

 ### FAQs

 **Is it safe?**
 Used appropriately, yes.
 Cold laser is non‑invasive and we follow safety protocols, including protective eyewear.

+**Why Class III ("cold") and not Class IV?**
+- Outcomes depend on the right **dose** (wavelength, energy, and time), not just the device class.
+- Class III is **non‑thermal and comfortable**, and pairs well with adjustments and exercises.
+- Class IV can deliver dose faster, but it’s **not inherently more effective**; we focus on delivering the right dose safely.

 **Will I feel anything?**
 Most people feel little to no sensation; sometimes a mild warmth.
 Treatments are non‑thermal.